Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/customizing/setup.md

 The **Search Content** section allows you to customize what items that webMAN should look for when you first boot your console (or enable HEN) or choose to refresh the games list.

-The section marked with the green arrow will indicate the directories webMAN is to search in, with `/dev_usb00X` being USBs in FAT32 and `/dev_ntfs` being USBs in NTFS.
+The subsection marked with the green arrow will indicate the directories webMAN is to search in, with `/dev_usb00X` being USBs in FAT32 and `/dev_ntfs` being USBs in NTFS.
 This will search any folders of interest, which can be found on the [Dealing with Games](../../../../welcome-to-wiki/dealing-with-games.md) wiki page.

-The section marked with the blue arrow will indicate the types of formats to look for.
+The subsection marked with the blue arrow will indicate the types of formats to look for.
 These are the available options and their corresponding definitions:

 | Option | Definition|
 | :---: | :---: |